Urban75: In the media

-In March 2002, Urban75 entered the national news when Lambeth police chief Brian Paddick posted on the forums in order to discuss issues with Brixton's internet users while he was conducting a cannabis tolerance experiment.
-However, when the tabloid press discovered Paddick's posts on the site, a scandal ensued.
+In March 2002, Urban75 Lambeth police chief Brian Paddick posted on the forums while he was conducting a cannabis tolerance experiment.
+When the tabloid press discovered Paddick's posts on the site, a scandal ensued.
 In particular, the press highlighted one such post where Paddick had said: "The concept of anarchy has always appealed to me".
 Paddick subsequently met with the Metropolitan Police Commissioner, Sir John Stevens, and accepted criticism of his remarks.
 No disciplinary action was taken and Paddick remained in his post until his retirement in 2007.

 In July 2005, Rachel North posted on the forums her account of having been caught up in the 2005 London bombings.
 This was reposted on a BBC blog in the days following the attack.

 In October 2005, a forum post entitled "Can squirrels get addicted to crack?" was picked up by the local South London Press, leading to a number of national newspapers also running the story.

-In September 2006, the technology news website The Register dubbed Urban75 as "the naughty corner of British politics" after posters on the forum disrupted an online petition in support of then UK Prime Minister Tony Blair.
+In September 2006 the technology news website The Register said Urban75 was "the naughty corner of British politics" after posters on the forum disrupted an online petition in support of then UK Prime Minister Tony Blair.